Shopping for a new Honda Civic?

 GET A FREE PRICE QUOTE

-New light gets shed on the Civic's Accord-influenced exterior: the front end clearly mimics the Accord’s face, from the new "open-mouth" lower bumper to the black honeycomb mesh grille.
+The 2014 Civic continues with its more Accord-influenced exterior: the front end clearly mimics the Accord’s face, from the new "open-mouth" lower bumper to the black honeycomb mesh grille.
 The Civic also dons integrated fog lamps for the upper trims and new clear-lens cornering lamps (plus a chrome finishing bar in back and new Accord-like rear bumper design).
 In all, it looks more sophisticated from the outside.
 Inside, Honda hasn’t completely redesigned the funky contours of the instrument panel, but it’s redone pretty much all of the materials and surfaces, subbing in requisite soft-touch dash materials.

 With this revamped Civic, Honda has made major gains in refinement that translate to a far more pleasant cabin experience.
 Compared to the pared-down 2012 model, the current Civic's body has been stiffened with more high-strength steel, side pillars have been upgraded, and thicker windshield and front door glass have been applied.
 There's also more soundproofing for the dash, floor, doors, and rear tray.
 The difference is that you barely hear the engine when it's idling, road noise has been cut way down, and the softer dash materials make even the acoustics inside feel a bit softer.